saksham-joshi/chatgpt_desktop/README.md

 3. key.json - This file keeps your OpenAi key that is required to request to the GPT Model and create outputs.
 4. chats.json - This file will store your previous chats and you can import the chats too .
 5. icon.png - This is required if you want to view a icon in your application.
+6. config.json - This file contains the values of required temperature , maximum token ,engine name and all the available engines in OpenAi python module .

 That's all , use this code wisely and if you have any feedback so don't mind to tell me.
 I will be thankful for your contribution in this repository .